MochTor/Arduino/README.md

 * Circuit Bending: circuit benders excel in their ability to create the wildest devices by tinkering away with technology without necessarily understanding what they are doing on the theoretical side.
 * Keyboard Hacks: try to understand a little bit deeper how a object works to modify it and make it a little bit better.
 * Hacking toys
-* Collaboration: collaboration between users is one of the key principles in the Arduino world—through the forum at www.arduino.cc, people from different parts of the world help each other learn about the platform.
-The Arduino team encourages people to collaborate at a local level as well by helping them set up users’ groups in every city they visit.
+* Collaboration: collaboration between users is one of the key principles in the Arduino world.